 Seattle P-Patch Market Gardens is a partnership between in-city gardeners and consumers resulting in weekly deliveries of high-quality, farm-fresh, organic produce during the growing season and a weekly on site farm stand.

-In 2012 Seattle P-Patch Market Gardens provided produce for approximately 39 households over 20 weeks.
-It currently has two community supported agriculture (CSA) gardens located in and worked by residentsin Southeast and Southwest Seattle.
+In 2013 Seattle P-Patch Market Gardens provided produce for approximately 57 households over 20 weeks.
+It currently has two community supported agriculture (CSA) gardens located in and worked by residents in Southeast and Southwest Seattle.
 Each garden also sells produce on site at a weekly farm stand.

 Seattle P-Patch Market Gardens' mission is to help establish safe, healthy communities and economic opportunity through development of CSA and Farm Stand enterprises in low-income neighborhoods.

-During the fourth year of the farm stand, sales leveled off.
-Increased purchases were made by low income local residents.
-EBT (Food Stamp) card payments continue to be available We continued working with the West Seattle Food Bank and the Healthy Kids Healthy Communities Program to address local food security issues.
+During the fifth year of the farm stand, dropped off, however, there was a slight increase in sales made to low income local residents.
+EBT (Food Stamp) card payments continue to be available We continued working with the West Seattle Food Bank Program to address local food security issues.
 We are constantly assessing and reevaluating our marketing strategies to align with our mission.

 How do you subscribe?